|

 reach Poland.

-Roman Dmowski, founder
+Roman Dmowski, founder of the right-wing Nationalist League, had

-of the right-wing Nationalist League, had foreseen that Germany was the real enemy and gone to France
+the real enemy and gone to France

 where the "Bayonne Legion" was already fighting alongside the French